-As the world’s most powerful collection agency, the IRS has several methods and resources to collect money from delinquent taxpayers.
-Some enforced collection actions include summons for information or evidence of an individual’s financial situation, property seizures, liens, levies, and garnishments.
+As the world's most powerful collection agency, the IRS has several methods and resources to collect money from delinquent taxpayers.
+Some enforced collection actions include summonses for information or evidence of an individual's financial situation, property seizures, liens, levies and garnishments.

 Additionally, penalties and interest continue to accrue on all debts owed.
 For most people, a substantial and outstanding tax liability can quickly increase to an unmanageable amount that may be difficult to resolve.

 Offer in Compromise (OIC) is an IRS program that allows a taxpayer to settle his/her delinquent taxes for less than the total amount the IRS claims is owed.
-If the IRS determines that a taxpayer cannot “full pay” his/her tax debt, the IRS may be willing to settle that tax debt for less than what is allegedly owed.
-Conversely, if the IRS determines that a taxpayer has the ability to pay all of the tax debt, the IRS will not be interested in settling that tax debt on the basis of what they call “Doubt as to Collectibility.”
+If the IRS determines that a taxpayer cannot fully pay his/her tax debt, it may be willing to settle that tax debt for less than what is allegedly owed.
+Conversely, if the IRS determines that a taxpayer has the ability to pay all of the tax debt, it will not be interested in settling that tax debt on the basis of what it calls "doubt as to collectibility."

 Although this program may sound too good to be true, it's legitimate.
 However, not all people will qualify for an Offer in Compromise, and all offers made must be reasonable and reflect an accurate assessment of what the IRS can expect to collect within 24 months.

-- Making all required estimated tax payments for the current year (for those who are required to do so); and
+- Making all required estimated tax payments for the current year (for those who are required to do so)

 - Making all required federal tax deposits for the current quarter if you are a business owner with employees